 Based out of California, Mark spearheads Raincatcher’s digital brokerage division as we bring our portfolio of eCommerce and other digitally native companies to market.
 The founder and CEO of a boutique digital brokerage himself, he understands firsthand the challenges and advantages each company owner brings to the selling table.
 He built his business from scratch as a white-glove brokerage focused exclusively on online businesses.
 Their clients were successful entrepreneurs who sold their digital businesses valued between $250K - $5MM in annual profit.
 Mark is dedicated to assisting successful entrepreneurs build value for and sell their companies through the nuanced process of evaluating their enterprises so he can take the special care needed to bring eCommerce, SaaS, media website, marketing agency, or other digital service businesses to sell for maximum value.

 6 Ways Our M&A Experts Can Serve You

 Our experts have used their decades of experience to answer the most important questions related to M&A advisors.

 1. How relevant is your team’s experience with M&A transactions?

 Completely relevant.
 Our team has worked on complex M&A transactions across a multitude of industries.
 The transactions have generated upwards of several hundred million dollars in enterprise value.
 We have expertise in construction-related verticals, as well as manufacturing, B2B services, oil & gas, technology, SAAS, and the gig economy.

-Jude points out that: “Our experience is on both the buy and sell side, ranging from investment banking, through M&A, down to simple brokerage.
-Although the deal quality and diversity speak for themselves, M&A skills are mastered through quantity of deals as well, and our M&A team has helped thousands of clients collectively.”
+Marla points out that: “Our experience is on both the buy and sell-side, ranging from investment banking, through M&A, down to simple brokerage.
+Although the deal quality and diversity speak for themselves, M&A skills are mastered through the number of deals as well, and our M&A team has helped thousands of clients collectively.”